Top 10 highest paid professional cyclists in 2025

 • Overall average: around €500,000

-Sources: Gazzetta dello Sport, Grand Fondo Guide, Statista, Calcio e Finanza, Total Velo, Het Laatste Nieuws, cyclistshub
+Sources: Gazzetta dello Sport, Velo, Grand Fondo Guide, Statista, Calcio e Finanza, Total Velo, Het Laatste Nieuws, cyclistshub

 we are grateful to our partners.